 That is a good question after all, since the huge majority of torties are female, but about 1 in 3,000 are male.
 But, the post did not answer the question.
 Instead it makes a point on why Francisco’s gender even matters.
 All Disneyland feral cats are spayed and neutered, so it doesn’t really matter, and as stated in the blog post:

 “You might notice that we avoid gender-specific pronouns whenever writing about Francisco on our Instagram posts, but that’s as good as you’re going to get. #FranciscoFriday will live on without being changed and I know that Francisco would appreciate it if you’d stop commenting on his/her gender.
 You’re going to give him/her a complex.”

 Related: VIDEO: Stray Cats Spotted at EPCOT

 How to find a Cat

 If you are planning on trying to spot a Disneyland cat around on your next park visit, there are some specific places you might want to check out.
-Spots close to the cat’s feeding stations like the Hungry Bear Restaurant in Disneyland, Taste Pilot’s Grill at DCA, White Water Snacks at the Great Californian, Rose Court Garden at the Disneyland Hotel and the ditch that runs parallel to the path for the Mickey and Friends Tram are great places to start looking.
+Spots close to the cat’s feeding station like the Hungry Bear Restaurant in Disneyland, Taste Pilot’s Grill at Disney California Adventureland, White Water Snacks at the Great Californian, Rose Court Garden at the Disneyland Hotel and the ditch that runs parallel to the path for the Mickey and Friends Tram are great places to start looking.

 If you are looking to spot some of the most famous cats like Francisco, Ned and Lucian, there are specific areas around the park they tend to stay at.

-- Francisco – Grizzly Peak across from Taste Pilot’s Grill at DCA
+- Francisco – Grizzly Peak across from Taste Pilot’s Grill at Disney California Adventureland

 - Ned – Disneyland Hotel grounds